Printers Row: Education

 Printers Row is zoned to the following Chicago Public Schools campuses: South Loop School and Phillips Academy High School.
 The campus of Jones College Prep High School is also located near Printers Row at 700 S State Street.

 The area is also a student-oriented center with the University Center of Chicago (UCC), housing over 3,000 college students in dorm and apartment style units, as well as Dwight Lofts and 731 South Plymouth Court, two student housing buildings owned by Columbia College Chicago.
-Colleges in the area include Roosevelt University, Columbia College, Robert Morris University, UIC Law School, and the Loop campus of DePaul University.
+Colleges in the area include Roosevelt University, Columbia College, UIC Law School, and the Loop campus of DePaul University.

 Transportation

 Printers Row is served by the Harrison Station on the CTA's Red Line, as well as LaSalle Station on the Blue Line.

-Festivals

-The annual Printers Row Literary Festival, "Lit Fest", is held in early June along Dearborn Street.